billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 : Measuring and understanding the energy efficiency or energy consumption of each component within a network element may be used to identify key components in a system with regard to energy saving.

+Service Level Energy Efficiency (SLEE):
+: Denotes the total energy consumption attributed to delivering a specific service or application within a network segment.
+: SLEE enables operators to measure and report the per-service energy footprint, providing valuable insights for sustainability reporting, operational benchmarking, and capacity planning.

 # Sample Energy Efficiency Metrics and Measurement Methods {#sec-metrics}